Matthew Schlomer, D.M.A.

-Dr. Schlomer holds a doctor of musical arts degree and master of music degree in instrumental conducting with a minor concentration in dance from the University of Wisconsin, a bachelor of music in education from the University of Colorado at Boulder, and a gold medal in saxophone from Bordeaux Regional Conservatory in France.
-While at UW-Madison he twice received the Richard Church Memorial Conducting Award.
-He is resident conductor of the experimental percussion group Clocks in Motion and has served as a clinician around the Midwest.
-He is a strong advocate for integrating all the arts into music education and has led fourteen arts exploration tours across the United States and Canada.
+Dr. Schlomer holds masters and doctoral degrees in instrumental conducting with a minor concentration in dance from the University of Wisconsin, a bachelor degree in music education from the University of Colorado at Boulder with an emphasis in Arts Administration, and a gold medal in saxophone from Bordeaux Regional Conservatory in France.
+While at UW-Madison he studied conducting with Scott Teeple and twice received the Richard Church Memorial Conducting Award.
+His studies in movement theory and dance with Kate Corby and Mary Brennan inspire his ongoing research into the synthesis of the body satisfying the artistic desire.

 The mission of my teaching is to facilitate the personal growth of each student by inspiring curiosity, celebrating discovery, and offering empathy and compassion.
 With over 25 years of teaching experience, I offer students varied strategies to apply to their unique goals as musicians and members of a global community.

 Finalist, George N. Parks Leadership in Music Education